sakanjo/filament-auth-preferences/README.md

 ## Presets

+Presets are the core of the plugin, allows you to create different preferences with no limit.

+### Default presets

 The package comes with a default preset that you can use out of the box.

+- `PanelPreset`
+- `TablePreset`

+### Creating custom preset

-You can also create your own custom preset by extending the `SaKanjo\FilamentAuthPreferences\Presets\Preset` class.
+You can create your own custom preset by extending the `SaKanjo\FilamentAuthPreferences\Presets\Preset` class.

 ```php
 <?php